LukasAdamowicz/AlignTime/README.md

 # AlignTime
-Python package for aligning time-stamps in data
+Python package for aligning time-stamps in data using a graphical interface